VineelaVelicheti/Predicting_Loan_Status/README.md

 Steps for implementation:

-Unzip the submission folder "012445186_Assignment".

 ********Folders Description **************

-When unzipped the Source Code folder consists of Src, Images along with read_me file and the csv file of dataset.

 1. Source_Code - consists of all the python scripts in .py form.
 2. Images - This is the folder used to save all images from the python scripts.